Nxtra/blogs-david-en-nick/blogs/blog4.md

 In general there are three distinct types of *jobs*:
  * **Spark Jobs**, these process data in batches and are run in an Apache Spark environment that is managed by the AWS Glue service.
  * **Streaming ETL Jobs**, these allow the performance of ETL transformations on data streams and are run in the Apache Spark Streaming framework.
  * **Python shell jobs**, these run Python scripts as a shell and can be used to schedule and execute tasks for which an Apache Spark environment is not needed.

-In this blog we will be implementing a **Spark job**.
+In this blog we will be implementing a **Spark job**. ??keuze motiveren, meer uitleg waarom???

 ??
 Job properties bespreken??